bee-queue/bee-queue/examples/docker/issue-189/README.md

 The race condition involves a job getting run immediately after it has been entered into Redis, before the Queue that submitted it has registered it.
 The queue thus fails to pass on the succeeded event callback.

-You need several workers so that there is often one ready to run the job immediately after it gets into Redis (scale worker).
+You need several workers so that there is often one ready to run the job immediately after it gets into Redis (--scale worker=6).
-Workers need to be able to keep busy while asynchronous stuff is happening (concurrency).
+Workers need to be able to keep busy while asynchronous stuff is happening (concurrency=2).
-You need enough recurring jobs that you get decent statistics (numChains).
+You need enough recurring jobs that you get decent statistics (numChains=5).

-You can change the worker scaling in the docker-compose command.
+You can change the worker scaling on the command-line.
 More workers means more likelihood of jobs being lost due to the race, but throughput eventually suffers.

 In `config.js`:
 * concurrency -- number of "simultaneous" jobs a worker process will run
 * numChains -- number of separate, recurrent job chains to start